samriddhi20s/Bootcamp-Samriddhi/Persistent_queue_system/Notes.md

 - **Functionality**: Provides an overview of the project, setup instructions, and usage guidelines.
 - **Key Contributions**:
   - Helps users understand and use the project effectively.
+---
 ## Key Features
 - **Message Persistence**: Messages are stored in an SQLite database for durability.
 - **Fault Tolerance**: Handles system crashes and ensures message recovery.
 - **Streamlit Interfaces**: Provides user-friendly interfaces for queue operations and monitoring.
 - **Programmatic Access**: Exposes RESTful APIs via FastAPI for integration with other systems.
+---
+## rewarded points
+### Is the queue implementation robust?
+Yes, the queue implementation is robust:
+- The Queue class handles job persistence, acknowledgment, requeuing, and dead letter queue management.
+- It uses a database (SQLite) to ensure jobs are persisted across application restarts.
+-The system is designed to handle multiple producers and consumers.

+### Is the API well-structured and intuitive?
+Yes, the API is well-structured and intuitive:
+- The Queue class provides clear methods like enqueue, dequeue, acknowledge, requeue, and move_to_dead_letter_queue.
+- Each method does one thing well and requires minimal arguments.

+### Does the design take care of the corner cases?
+Yes, the design handles corner cases:
+- Consumer crashes: Jobs are requeued if a consumer crashes mid-processing.
+- Problematic jobs: Jobs that repeatedly crash consumers are moved to the dead letter queue.
+- Database issues: The database is initialized with proper error handling.

+### Is it user-friendly?
+Yes, the system is user-friendly:
+- The Ops Console and Admin Console provide a clear interface for monitoring and managing the queue.
+- The API is easy to use and well-documented.

+### How does the queue handle application crashes?
+The queue handles application crashes gracefully:
+-If a consumer crashes while processing a job, the job is requeued and picked up by another consumer.
+-The acknowledge mechanism ensures that only successfully processed jobs are removed from the queue.

+### How do we ensure jobs are not lost?
+- Jobs are not lost because:
+- They are persisted in the database (SQLite).
+- If a consumer crashes, the job is requeued.
+- If a job repeatedly crashes consumers, it is moved to the dead letter queue for manual inspection.

+### Is Supervisor correctly configured to start/stop/restart producers & consumers?
+Yes, Supervisor is correctly configured:
+- The supervisord.conf file defines processes for the producer, consumer, and consoles.
+- Supervisor automatically restarts processes if they crash.
+- Logs are stored in the logs/ directory for debugging

+### Cleanup Mechanism
+- The system includes a cleanup mechanism:
+- The consumer deletes files after processing them.
+- A cleanup script can be used to delete old files periodically.

 ## Technologies Used
 - **Programming Language**: Python